stevencombs/retrocombs.github.io/_posts/2015/2015-11-29-connect-chromecast-to-hotel-wifi.md

 date: '2015-11-29'
 comments: 'yes'
 categories:
-  - google
+  - gadgets
 ---

 The Chromecast, while a great device, has one huge flaw.
 Unlike the [Amazon Fire TV (or Stick)][amazon], it does not have a way to authenticate into a hotel that has a captive portal web page.
 This is an omission I would like to see Google include.
 Without a remote, this could be difficult to include.
 No worries though.
 There is a way to use your Chromecast in **some** hotels and this post will show you how to do so using your Mac.

 NOTE: This process will also work for Linux users.
 Windows users with [Cygwin][cygwin] can probably follow along.
 I have not verified.